mattermost/docs/source/deployment/sso-saml-ldapsync.rst

  - If you don't want to enable AD/LDAP sign-in, keep **Enable sign-in with AD/LDAP** as ``false``.

 4. Set **Syncronization Interval** to specify how often Mattermost synchronizes SAML user accounts with AD/LDAP.
-Defaults to 60 minutes.
+The default setting is 60 minutes.
 If you want to synchronize immediately after disabling an account, use the "AD/LDAP Synchronize Now" button in **System Console > AD/LDAP**.
 5. To test Mattermost can successfully connect to your AD/LDAP server, click the **AD/LDAP Test** button.